5251 - Conflict of Interest

 DEFINITION: A conflict of interest is any situation in which a District employee, either for himself/ herself or some other person(s), attempts to promote a private or personal interest which results or appears to result in the following:

-- an interference with the objective exercise of his/her District duties; or
+- an interference with the objective exercise of their District duties; or

-- a gain or an advantage by virtue of his/her position in the District.
+- a gain or an advantage by virtue of their position in the District.

 For the purpose of this Regulation staff member is defined as a certificated and or classified employee of the District, and or school District volunteer.

-Staff members will not engage in any activity that conflicts with his/her duties and responsibilities.
+Staff members will not engage in any activity that conflicts with their duties and responsibilities.

 Such activities where a conflict of interest may exist include but are not limited to: